CodersLab-CZ/workshop/1] guessing game/README.md

 ## GUESSING GAME

-Symple console application for guessing numbers.
+Symple console application for guessing random number in the range 1-100.

 # Lauched application